kevincox/appengine-sequential-ids/README.md

         users1.push(User(id=low))
         low += 1

-# Create the counter again for completeness.
-The min and max values have no
+# Create the counter again for the sake of the example.
+The min and max values
-# affect as the counter has already been created (with the default min and
+# have no affect as the counter has already been created (with the default min
-# max) at the top of the script (or another time, they are persistant).
+# and max) at the top of the script (or another time, they are persistant).
 Note
 # that all other settings DO take affect.
 When a shard is accessed using this
 # object it will use this chunk size (12), NOT one set earlier on.
 useridcounter = increment.Increment("user-id", 12, min=-172, max=500)